 This project provides an annual funding stream for the commission and/or purchase of original works of public art for placement in public spaces throughout the City based on the process and goals outlined in the City Council approved Public Art Implementation Plan and Policy (2014).
-This award-winning program integrates works of art into other City projects such as Lake Cook and Simpson Park Playground, or through independent projects such as Waterfront Park and the traffic box wraps.
-Each year the Office of the Arts, in collaboration with various City departments and Commissions, develops a 3-year workplan to identify locations and budget allocations for public art throughout the City based on the proposed funding levels outlined in the approved Policy.
+This award-winning program integrates works of permanent art into other City projects such as Lake Cook and Simpson Park Playground, or through independent projects such as Burke Library as well as temporary projects including the annual Site See series at Waterfront Park.
+Each year the Office of the Arts, in collaboration with various City departments and Commissions, develops a 3-year workplan to identify locations and budget allocations for permanent and temporary public art projects throughout the City based on the proposed funding levels outlined in the approved Policy.
+This project also supports public art in private development by demonstrating the City's commitment to public art.
 Public Art supports four different areas of the City's Strategic Plan: Distinctive and Vibrant Neighborhoods; Flourishing Arts, Culture and Recreation; Strong Economy; and Thriving Children and Youth.